STREAMS: An Assistive Multimodal AI Framework for Empowering Biosignal Based Robotic Controls: INTRODUCTION

 Assistive technologies aim to restore independence for individuals with severe motor impairments by providing various control interfaces, including non-invasive options like head arrays \cite{jackowski2017head}, body-machine interfaces \cite{rizzoglio2023non, lee2024learning}, eye-tracking systems \cite{wohle2021towards, admoni2016predicting}, electroencephalogram (EEG) \cite{rabiee2024wavelet, abiri2019comprehensive, ghafoori2024bispectrum}, and electromyography (EMG) muscle activity \cite{teramae2017emg}, as well as invasive solutions such as cortical implants \cite{ehrlich2022adaptive}.

+Among these methods, head movement-based control has gained increasing attention due to its non-invasiveness, low cost, and ease of use.
+Head movement signals are typically captured using inertial measurement units (IMUs), gyroscopes, or optical tracking, and are then processed by discrete-state decoders to produce a limited set of commands, such as turning left or right, moving forward, or stopping \cite{jackowski2017head}.
 However, such individualized biosignal based control approaches and their associated decoders are not able to generate stable outputs (trajectories) particularly when facing the challenge of continuous control of an end-effector based system (e.g. computer cursor) for accurate target acquisition (Fig \ref{cursor_vs_robot})\cite{abiri2020usability, silversmith2021plug}.
 This challenge could be more destructive when controlling the endpoint of a physical robotic system where a minimum jerky motion causes failure in tasks such as robotic grasping for a patient with severe motor impairment \cite{billard2019trends}.
 Additionally, the required high level of engagement for continuous control of traveled trajectory imposes a high cognitive load on most patients particularly those with brain implants \cite{silversmith2021plug}.
 This cognitive burden was further escalated by the uncertainty of human intention decoders in real-world scenarios of human-robot collaboration for target acquisition, as studied by Dani et al. \cite{dani2020human}.
 Most of the previous research studies on shared human-robot control \cite{dragan2013policy, gopinath2016human, carlson2012collaborative, gualtieri2017open} assumed known or explicitly predicted targets, lacking real-time responsiveness to dynamic user intentions, demands, or changes in the environment's structure.
 To this end, we present STREAMS (Self-Training Robotic End-to-end Adaptive Multimodal Shared autonomy), a novel framework using deep reinforcement learning along with a DQN approach, to overcome the barriers of current human-robot shared control approaches in reach-to-grasp objects in 2D workspace by focusing on the following highlighted contributions: \begin{itemize} \item Proposed an adaptive trajectory generation method using deep reinforcement learning to produce smooth, reliable paths in complex, dynamic environments, even under noisy and imprecise biosignal control inputs. \item Developed an interactive end-to-end multimodal framework that directly translates unreliable biosignal inputs and environmental perception into appropriate robotic actions.
 This approach eliminates the need for intermediate representations or explicit intention recognition. \item Designed a self-training DQN-based framework that eliminates the need for any datasets by leveraging synthetic data that emulates real-world biosignal noise. \item Demonstrated a zero-shot sim-to-real translation of our framework and validated the generalizability and adaptivity of our pipeline for practical cases through a user study. \end{itemize}